Wow – what a way to land a new patron!

 danceaid volunteer Michelle Clarke was on the 14:20 train from London when she spotted the England player sat opposite her and sent a text to her friend Laura Wilson, founder and chief executive of the charity.

-A tweet sent to the footballer from the charity’s Twitter account informed him of his close proximity to Michelle encouraging him to talk to her and ask about danceaid’s work, eventually offering to help raise awareness.
+A tweet sent to the footballer from the charity’s Twitter account informed him of his close proximity to Michelle encouraging him to talk to her and ask about danceaid’s work.
+He did so, eventually offering to help raise awareness of the charity’s work and do what he could to help save our lifesaving projects.

 Working both in the UK and internationally danceaid helps orphaned, poor and disabled children by holding fundraisers and partnering with events that use the uplifting positivity of dance to make a difference.